 How to find your site pages are indexable by search engine bots

-There is a way to find out if your site is properly configured so that every post is linked somewhere within site.
+There is a way to determine if your site is correctly configured so that every post is linked somewhere within site.
 My favorite SEO software for it is WebSite Auditor.

 Download WebSite Auditor over here and set up a project.